-- 55. If the Independent Reviewer decides that a ruling does not merit reconsideration by the Council because they conclude that the request does not meet either of the two grounds set out above, they will inform the person making the request accordingly and close the file on the case; or - 56.
-If they decide that a ruling contains minor factual errors that are capable of rectification without further referral to the Council by way of further investigation or referral and reconsideration they will recommend those changes be made, and have them implemented; or - 57.
-If they decide that a ruling (in whole or in part) merits reconsideration by the Council they will undertake, either independently or with assistance from us or any other source of help or advice, such further investigation as they think appropriate.
-They will also inform the other party to the case and invite that other party's comments on the submission made by the party requesting the review.
-At the end of their investigation, the Independent Reviewer will make a recommendation to the ASA Council; or - 58.
-If they decide that a Council decision that a complaint requires no additional investigation merits reconsideration by Council, they will recommend to Council that it asks us to conduct a formal investigation of the complaint and will then close their file on the case; or - 59.
-If they decide that a ruling (in whole or in part) merits reconsideration by the Council and they believe that it would be desirable for us to re-open our investigation, the Independent Reviewer will notify all parties to the review of that decision and they will invite the other party's comments on the submission made by the party requesting the review.
-When we make our recommendation to the Council at the conclusion of the re-opened investigation, the Independent Reviewer will advise the Council whether they consider all the relevant issues raised in the review request have been satisfactorily considered by the ASA on reinvestigation.
+- 52. If the Independent Reviewer decides that a ruling does not merit reconsideration by the Council because the request does not meet any of the three grounds set out above, the Independent Reviewer will inform the person making the request accordingly and close the file on the case; or - 53.
+If the Independent Reviewer decides that a ruling contains minor factual errors that are capable of rectification without further referral to the Council by way of further investigation or referral and reconsideration they will have those changes implemented; or - 54.
+If the Independent Reviewer decides that a ruling (in whole or in part) merits reconsideration by the Council they will undertake, either independently or with assistance from us or any other source of help or advice, such further investigation as they think appropriate.
+The Independent Reviewer will also inform the other party to the case and invite that other party's comments on the submission made by the party requesting the review.
+At the end of their investigation, the Independent Reviewer will make a recommendation to the ASA Council; or - 55.
+If the Independent Reviewer decides that a Council decision that a complaint which has been closed on the basis that it requires no additional investigation merits reconsideration by Council, the Independent Reviewer will recommend to Council that it asks us to conduct a formal investigation and / or other work concerning the complaint and will then close their file on the case; or - 56.
+If the Independent Reviewer decides that a ruling (in whole or in part) merits reconsideration by the Council and they believe that it would be desirable for us to re-open our investigation, the Independent Reviewer will notify all parties to the review of that decision and they will invite the other party's comments on the submission made by the party requesting the review.
+When we make our recommendation to the Council at the conclusion of the re-opened investigation, the Independent Reviewer will advise the Council whether they consider all the relevant issues raised in the review request have been satisfactorily considered by the ASA on re-investigation.

-- 60. If a request for a review results in the Independent Reviewer inviting Council to reconsider its ruling, the Council must consider the Independent Reviewer's recommendation but is not obliged to accept it; the Council's ruling on reviewed cases is final. - 61.
+- 57. If a request for a review results in the Independent Reviewer inviting Council to reconsider its ruling, the Council must consider the Independent Reviewer's recommendation but is not obliged to accept it; the Council's ruling on reviewed cases is final. - 58.
 In all cases the Independent Reviewer will inform the parties to the review of the outcome of their work.
 A list of all review outcomes in the previous 12 months is published on www.asa.org.uk.
-All rulings that are reversed or amended following a review are republished and will remain on the ASA website for five years. - 62.
+All rulings that are reversed or amended following a review are re-published and will remain on the ASA website for five years. - 59.
 The Independent Reviewer contributes a report of their activities to our Annual Report.